RocketRider/GreenForce-Player/README.md

 - Supported languages are English, German, Turkish, Nederlands, Spanish, French, Greek, Portuguese, Swedish, Italian, Serbian, Bulgarian, Russian and Persian for now (suggestions for improvements and new language translations are welcome)
 - Playlists (with support for import, export, tags)
 - Aspect ratio (1:1, 4:3, 5:4, 16:9, 16:10, 21:9)
-- Play small files from memory (cache function) to reduce the hard drive usage.
+- Play small files from memory (cache function) to reduce the hard drive usage
 - Snapshot function (save as JPG, JPEG2000, PNG)
 - Various playback options: "Repeat", "Random Play"
 - many different audio and video renderers
 - Full screen mode
 - Minimal screen mode
 - Intelligent file extension links
 - Command line switch (/aspect, /fullscreen, /?, /volume, /password, /hidden, /Invisible,...)
 - Standalone EXE with only ~4 MB (there are no other files required)
 - Fully developed in PureBasic